jeremiah-shaulov/docker-vscode-debug-example/src/java_service/README.md

 }
 ```

-So the debugger client will connect to `localhost:9455`, that is mapped to our serice port inside Docker.
+So the debugger client will connect to `localhost:9455`, that is mapped to our service port inside Docker.

 `"request": "attach"` tells the debugger to attach to already running process, not to launch a new application.